 Participating in a Design Contest helped me Build my Portfolio

 If you are well acquainted with design, product design to be specific, you might know that creating a unique design from the merger of three companies is not an easier one.
 Here you must not confuse a product design with a logo design.
-I wasn’t creating a logo design, but a product design which would be used as the new product brand.
+I wasn’t creating a graphic logo, but a product design which would be used as the new product brand.

 It took about three weeks before the contest results were released, and I was surprised when I received a call indicating that I had won the contest.
 I was rewarded with a handsome amount of cash and on top of that I was offered a job by the new company.
 The design also featured in various magazines and that helped my marketing myself, and within no time, I design gig started flowing.